- In Person:

 Post the computerised repeat prescription slip indicating the medication you require to the surgery, enclosing a stamped self addressed envelope.
 If posting please remember to use a secure, tracked postal service and give at least one weeks notice for a first class and longer if using second class.

 Some of the local chemists also offer a collection service for the surgery.
 Prescription Collection Points.

-Prescriptions will be ready for collection in two working days if you will be picking the prescription up from the Surgery.
+Prescriptions will be ready for collection in three working days if you will be picking the prescription up from the Surgery.